Why This Page? A South Brent Case Study

 - ALL of this supported by a plan, a series of online tools and files, and a coordinating group meeting via Zoom weekly

-As of 30 April, over 160 volunteers have come forward, the new community food bank has been set up and is delivering essentials, and over 400 deliveries of shopping have been made to those in self-isolation.
-The phone befriending service has made over 300 calls to those in isolation.
-The listening service si helping behind the scenes and virtual coffee mornings are being arranged for the most isolate, including where achievable the introduction ot them, socially distanced and safely, of suitable IT to take part.
-Virtual church services are underway for villagers and email bulletins are keeping people informed about the changing situation.
-These numbers keep rising
+During the 24 weeks that the crisis assist was operational, over 160 volunteers came forward, an emergency community food bank was set up and delivered essentials to those in most need and eventually making 63 deliveries to 16 households supporting 183 individuals.
+Volunteers supported our local shops and made over 850 deliveries of shopping, 400 prepared meals from the Pack Horse pub , 48 deliveries of prescriptions from the village chemist and 40 deliveries of much needed hearing aid batteries to those in self-isolation.
+The phone befriending service made over 1580 calls to those most feeling the loneliness of isolation during the lock down.
+The listening service helped behind the scenes and virtual coffee mornings were arranged for the most isolated, including where achievable the introduction ot them, socially distanced and safely, of suitable IT to take part.
+Virtual church services have been established for villagers and email bulletins are kept people informed about the changing situation.

 How we did it